googleapis/google-cloud-python/packages/google-cloud-bigtable/test_proxy/README.md

 python test_proxy.py --port 8080
 ```

-You can run the test proxy against the previous `v2` client by running it with the `--legacy-client` flag:
+By default, the test_proxy targets the async client.
+You can change this by passing in the `--client_type` flag.
+Valid options are `async` and `legacy`.

 ```
-python test_proxy.py --legacy-client
+python test_proxy.py --client_type=legacy
 ```

 ### Run the test cases